theXiaoWang/dos2-forging-system/Story/RawFiles/Docs/forging_system_implementation_blueprint_se.md

 - **Story/Osiris hook (control plane)**: detects that your forge recipe was executed and passes GUIDs to Lua.
 - **Lua (Script Extender) logic (data plane)**: reads both parent items, computes rarity + inherited rolls, spawns/updates the result item, and consumes parents.

+## Determinism, authority, and seeding (multiplayer + save/load)

+This is the core consistency rule for a robust RPG forging system:

+- **Host-authoritative**: the host/server is the only place that rolls randomness for forging.
+  - Clients must not roll stats/skills locally.
+  - The host replicates the **final forged item** (rarity, rolled stats, granted skills) to all clients.
+- **Deterministic RNG on the host**: all randomness is driven by a deterministic PRNG seeded once per forge:
+  - rarity selection (sampling from `rarity_system.md` distributions, if you sample at runtime),
+  - shared-stat value merge rolls (Section 3.1 logic in `inheritance_system.md`),
+  - pool stat selection + trimming under the rarity cap,
+  - granted-skill gated fill + trimming under the skill cap.

+### Save/load fishing (player behaviour)
+If **forgeSeed changes per attempt** (for example, based on time, a volatile RNG state, or a per-attempt random seed that is not preserved across reload), players can save before forging and reload to try again for different results.

+This blueprint assumes:
+- seeded RNG is used for **multiplayer consistency** and **debug reproducibility**;
+- save/load fishing may still be possible unless you deliberately make `forgeSeed` stable across reload for the same pre-forge state.

 ## Core concepts you must keep distinct

 ### Innate (non-rollable) weapon identity